Use this WordPress content checklist to help you prepare the initial content you will need to get your new website launched.

 (Launching A WordPress Site – Timeline)

-You should allow at least a week or two to source and prepare all of the content you will need to have ready for your website.
+Allow at least 1-2 weeks to source and prepare all of the content you will need for your website or blog.
 This tutorial will help you prepare this content.

 If you have been following our tutorials and have all of the technical requirements in place (i.e. domain name, web hosting and domain nameservers), all that is left to do before installing WordPress is to get your content ready and choose a WordPress Theme for your new site.